szastupov/musicbot/README.md

              szastupov/musicbot
 ```

-You can also do it without Docker, the requirements are specified in requirements.txt, you know the rest.
+Or you can run it manually, the requirements are specified in requirements.txt, you know the rest.

 [1]: https://docs.docker.com/compose/